Small Space and Indoor Gardening Ideas

 This morning, I planted some bell peppers and sweet onions!
 It felt so nice to be working in the dirt with the sun shining down.
 However, I spoke with my little sister on the phone a few days ago, and she mentioned that living in a condo made it difficult to grow plants, which I totally get having lived in apartments before as well.
 She said having a small shaded balcony doesn’t warrant for much gardening.

-So I thought I’d list some tips for indoor and small space gardening if you’re a beginner gardener and don’t really know where to start!
+So I thought I’d share some indoor gardening ideas if you’re a beginner gardener and don’t really know where to start!
 Everyone deserves to have some plants in their lives, am I right?!

 - If you’re a beginner gardener, I definitely recommend starting from transplanted plants instead of seeds.
 It’s great fun watching seeds sprout but also terribly disappointing if they fail to thrive.
 If you go to your local plant nursery, there are adolescent plants available that you can plant directly into containers at home.